-FORMAT: In-person performance
+FORMAT: In-person performance – staged reading, Q&A / Discussion

-AGES: Adults 18+, youth ages 14–18
+AGES: Adults 18+, Youth ages 14–18

 PREREQUISITES: None